Family Home Visiting (FHV)

 Consultation and Technical Assistance

-The MDH Family Home Visiting (FHV) Section offers consultation for programming and support in best practices to local public and tribal health home visiting programs.
+The MDH Family Home Visiting (FHV) Section offers consultation for programming and support in best practices to local public and tribal health, and non-profit home visiting programs.
 This work supports the integration of family home visiting into the state's comprehensive early childhood system.
-MDH FHV consultants understand the importance of relationship building with a variety of partners to increase capacity for communities to promote the healthy development of children, secure attachments between caregivers and children, increase self-sufficiency and safety of families with infants and improved pregnancy outcomes.
-MDH FHV consultants provide support through consultation, technical support and training to local public health and tribal nations throughout Minnesota.
+MDH FHV Team understand the importance of relationship building with a variety of partners to increase capacity for communities to promote the healthy development of children, secure attachments between caregivers and children, increase self-sufficiency and safety of families with infants and improved pregnancy outcomes.
+MDH FHV Team provide support through consultation, technical support and training to local public health, non-profits, and tribal nations throughout Minnesota.

 Evidence-Based Family Home Visiting in Minnesota

-Among the thirteen home visiting models identified as meeting evidentiary criteria set forth by MIECHV, Minnesota chose to support implementation of Nurse-Family Partnership, Healthy Families America and Family Spirit.
+Among the 19 home visiting models identified as meeting evidentiary criteria set forth by MIECHV, Minnesota chose to support implementation of Nurse-Family Partnership, Healthy Families America, Family Spirit, Parents as Teachers, Family Connects, Early Head Start, and Maternal Early Childhood Sustained Home Visiting.
 Some sites, who are not affiliated/accredited, are integrating evidence informed home visiting practices into their program.

 The Nurse-Family Partnership (NFP) Model

-- NFP program aims at improving the lives of vulnerable first-time parents delivered by caring maternal and child health nurses.
+- The Nurse-Family Partnership Model aims at improving the lives of vulnerable first-time parents delivered by caring maternal and child health nurses.
 NFP goals include improved pregnancy outcomes, improved child health, improved child development and improved economic self-sufficiency.

 Healthy Families America (HFA) Model